godotengine/godot-docs/tutorials/editor/script_editor.rst

 .. image:: img/script_editor_icons/text_editor_coding_area_indicators.webp

 Many of the colors of the text editor such as highlighting colors, or even breakpoint or bookmark icon colors can be customized.
-You can experiment them by opening the text editor settings navigating to **Editor > Editor Settings > Text Editor** section.
+You can experiment with them by opening the text editor settings and navigating to the **Editor > Editor Settings > Text Editor** section.